Nice Côte d'Azur International Airport, one of the busiest airports in France, is expanding Terminal Two to offer improved services…

-Blaise Diagne International Airport (AIBD) is a new international airport being built in Dakar, the capital city of Senegal.
+Blaise Diagne International Airport (AIBD) is a new international airport in Dakar, the capital city of Senegal.

-The site is being developed on 4,500ha of land in Ndiass village, approximately 50km south-east of Dakar city.
-It will be owned by the Government of Senegal.
+The site is developed on 4,500ha of land in Ndiass village, approximately 50km south-east of Dakar city.
+It is owned by the Government of Senegal.

-However, Fraport withdrew the concession contract in 2015 following a halt in construction for several months, which was caused by a financial dispute between the Government of Senegal and construction contractor Saudi Bin Laden Group.
+However, Fraport withdrew the concession contract in 2015 following a halt in construction for several months, which was caused by a financial dispute between the government and construction contractor Saudi Bin Laden Group.

-Work on the development was finally resumed in November 2016 and the airport is scheduled to be commissioned in December 2017.
+Work on the development was finally resumed in November 2016 and the airport was commissioned in December 2017.

 Purpose of the new airport in Dakar